sidharthofficial/Car-License-Plate-Detection/README.md

 https://www.kaggle.com/datasets/andrewmvd/car-plate-detection

 Note:
-yolo_application.py is only the deployment using Streamlit and is not the whole code The code for EDA and model development can be found in the colab notebook attached or you can check my profile on kaggle https://www.kaggle.com/siddharth4567
+yolo_application.py is only the deployment using *Streamlit* and is NOT the whole code The code for EDA and model development can be found in the colab notebook attached or you can check my profile on kaggle https://www.kaggle.com/siddharth4567
 Please vote me up on kaggle if you find this helpful😁